-Design and prompt synthesis of a hydrazone-linked covalent organic framework with binding pockets for lanthanides: Luminescent pH and ratiometric temperature sensing
+Design and prompt synthesis of a hydrazone-linked covalent organic framework with binding pockets for lanthanides: luminescent pH and ratiometric temperature sensing

 Abstract

-Focusing on the exceptional traits of a highly functionalized, flexible, and yet infrequent hydrazone linkages, a new covalent organic framework, namely BTD, is synthesized by the fast crystallization technique within 1.5 h.
-Extensive characterization by various spectroscopic and microscopic techniques, powder X-ray diffraction, and computational simulation confirms its purity, structural features, and porous nature.
-The framework is locked due to the presence of secondary interactions such as intralayer (N···H-O and C-H···O=C), interlayer (N-H···O) H-bonding as well as π-π stacking, which provides in-plane rigidness in the staggered AB type stacking of layers.
-These strong interactions can be the possible reason for the prompt crystallization of BTD.
-The dual proton donor and acceptor sites offered by functionalized hydrazone linkage in BTD lead to the wide-range, colorimetric, luminescent detection of hydrogen ion concentration.
-Its luminescence is highest at pH 4 but quenched in strong basic medium (pH 13).
-Furthermore, to embark upon the characteristics of hydrazone connectivity and anchored functional groups (carbonyl and hydroxy), the trivalent lanthanides are incorporated onto the decorated pockets yielding Tb@BTD and Eu@BTD.
-Utilizing the remarkable thermal detection features of lanthanide-decorated COFs, the ratiometric temperature detection studies are performed in the aqueous and methanolic slurries.
-The computed relative sensitivity values for Tb@BTD and Eu@BTD are: 1.404 % K-1 and 1.118 % K-1 at 333 K in water and 2.73 % K-1 and 2.29 % K-1 at 313 K in methanol, respectively.
-For noting the utility of both COFs in real environmental conditions, the change in luminescence is studied in the temperature range of 308-320 K. With a quenching of 22%, Eu@BTD proves to be a better candidate to work for effective luminescent thermometric applications under physiological conditions.
+C) and interlayer (N–H⋯O) H-bonding as well as π–π stacking, which provide in-plane rigidness in the staggered AB-type stacking of layers.
+These strong interactions can be a possible reason for the prompt crystallization of BTD.
+The dual proton donor and acceptor sites offered by the functionalized hydrazone linkage in BTD lead to the wide-range, colorimetric, luminescent detection of hydrogen ion concentrations.
+Its luminescence is highest at pH 4 but quenched in a strong basic medium (pH 13).
+Furthermore, utilizing the characteristics of hydrazone connectivity and anchored functional groups (carbonyl and hydroxy), trivalent lanthanides are incorporated onto the decorated pockets, yielding Tb@BTD and Eu@BTD.
+Utilizing the remarkable thermal detection features of lanthanide-decorated COFs, ratiometric temperature detection studies were performed in aqueous and methanolic slurries.
+The computed relative sensitivity values for Tb@BTD and Eu@BTD are 1.404% K−1 and 1.118% K−1 at 333 K in water and 2.73% K−1 and 2.29% K−1 at 313 K in methanol, respectively.
+For demonstrating the utility of both COFs in real environmental conditions, the change in luminescence is studied in the temperature range of 308–320 K. With a quenching of 22%, Eu@BTD proves to be a better candidate for effective luminescent thermometric applications under physiological conditions.